shivamkcodes-pixel/postify-crud-app/README.md

 # Postify

-A simple RESTful CRUD web application built using Node.js and Express.js.
+Postify is a simple RESTful CRUD web application built using Node.js and Express.js.

 ## Features

+- Create a new post
-- Create posts
+- View all posts
-- View posts
+- View individual posts
 - Edit posts
 - Delete posts
-- View individual posts

 ## Tech Stack